+RECOMMENDATIONS:

-RECOMMENDATIONS: We will be a set of the second and the second as the se a) The Enviornment Committee; and b) Mr. Lloyd Struck, Environmental Health Officer, Fraser Health Authority, Unit #207 - 2776 Bourquin Crescent West, Abbotsford, BC V2S 6A4.
+- 1. THAT the Committee recommend Council to: - a) Receive this report for information purposes; and - b) Forward a copy of this report to Mr. Lloyd Struck, Environmental Health Officer, Fraser Health Authority, Unit #207 2776 Bourquin Crescent West, Abbotsford, BC V2S 6A4.